 Needless to say, these children were saved from serious dental problems in later life, and probably experienced a better childhood and time in school.
-Even for those kids who still required treatment later, their treatment was curtailed in time, complexity and cost.
+Even for those kids who still required treatment later, their treatment was curtailed in time, complexity, and cost.
 Expensive surgery and Invisalign treatments essentially became unnecessary.
-And post-treatment, kids that saw an orthodontist early were less likely to have recurrence of symptoms.
+And post-treatment, kids that saw an orthodontist early were less likely to have a recurrence of symptoms.
 Of course, parents enjoy the thousands of dollars in savings associated with better clinical outcomes.

 In addition, there are other benefits to early consultation and treatment.
 Kids that need speech therapy benefit more from it and require fewer sessions.
 We all know childhood teasing can be cruel; kids who get early treatment will have fewer self-esteem issues.
-This confidence carries over to later life and can have significant impact on opportunities and how they grow up to tackle challenges.
+This confidence carries over to later life and can have a significant impact on opportunities and how they grow up to tackle challenges.

 For early childhood treatment, the bulk of treatments belong to the prevention category, especially for the youngest patients under eight.
 Comprehensive oral assessments should reveal emerging problems that include teeth overcrowding and overbites.

 Also, the specialist can spot bad habits and also prevent habits that could result in much more serious problems that require complex treatments in the future.
 Under the right circumstances, the specialist could extract a few teeth and institute some measures to reduce or even eliminate the likelihood of treatment later in life.